NativeScript/plugins/packages/background-http/README.md

 | `androidRingToneEnabled `               | `boolean` | (Android only) Used to set if a ringtone should be played upon upload completion.
 Default is true.
 Please note that this flag has no effect when `androidAutoClearNotification` is set to true. |
 | `androidNotificationChannelID`          | `string`  | (Android only) Used to set the channel ID for the notifications.                                                                                                                                |

-**Note** :- Android Notification titles/messages can be constructed with one of the following placeholder which will be replaced by the system .
+**Note**:- Android Notification titles/messages can be constructed with one of the following placeholders which will be replaced by the system.

 Replaced with the current upload rate/speed `[upload_rate]`